scidart/scidart/README.md

 ## Milestone
 * polyfit (OK)
 * end documentation (OK)
-* fuction to time the exection of a process
+* fuction to time the exection of a process (OK)
+* test for circular convolution
+* convolution
 * random
 * read txt
 * read csv